Skip to main content

 Part 1 - Define Input

 Our app routine will expect one input: the text we need to convert.
-In this section, we will define where the action result the text will be found: "arInput1", as well as the expected type for the action result.
+In this section, we will define where in the action result the text will be found: "arInput1", as well as the expected type for the action result.

 1. Click ⊕ Add Input.